lgeorget/KayrebtExtractor/README.md

   make
   make install

-You may want to make a symlink from your library `libgrapher4gcc.so` to the GCC plugin installation directory.
+You may want to make a symlink from your library `kayrebt_extractor.so` to the GCC plugin installation directory.

 Running
 -------

-`Kayrebt::Extractor` is shipped with a C source file example, namely `test.c`.
-Don't try to understand the code written in this file, it's merely a torture tool for the plugin. `make run` runs GCC with the plugin on `test.c`.
-Of course, you can use other source files but the plugin currently doesn't handle anything else than C, not even C++.
-You can try any language supported by GCC as the CFG are all written in the same language, GIMPLE.
+`Kayrebt::Extractor` works best with C. You can try any language supported by GCC as the CFG are all written in the same language, GIMPLE.
 However, the output is likely to be mangled enough to be unusable.

-In short, change the `run` target to suit your needs, or just make your own Makefile based on the shipped-in one and it should do the job.
+To compile a project, add a configuration file and run with

+    make CC=gcc CFLAGS=-fplugin=kayrebt_extractor